Willie169/Android-Non-Root/README.md

 7. In the `Developer Options`, togle on `Disable adb authorization timeout` if you don’t want to do all the above again every few times using Shizuku.
 If the connection is disconnected due to whatever reason, follow [Reconnect Shizuku in Case it Stops with SystemUI Tuner](#reconnect-shizuku-in-case-it-stops-with-systemui-tuner) to reconnect if you’re using SystemUI Tuner, or follow above guide again to reconnect.
 8. Back to Shizuku and tap `Start` in `Start via Wireless debugging` block.
 You all see Shizuku is running on the top of the app interface of Shizuku.

-### Use Shizuku in a Terminal Application for the First Time (Termux for Example)
+### Use Shizuku in a Terminal Application for the First Time

 1. Tap `Use Shizuku in terminal applications` in Shizuku and export files `rish` and `rish_shizuku.dex` to somewhere on your phone.
 2. Use a text editor to replace `PKG` in `rish` with the package name of your terminal application.
 Take Termux for example, Termux’s package name is `com.termux`.
 Run `termux-setup-storage` and tap `Allow to grant Termux storage permission`.
-3. Open your terminal application and move the exported files to somewhere it can access (with `mv old_location new_location`).
+3. Open your terminal application and move the exported files to somewhere it can access (usually with `mv old_location new_location`).
 The root directory of the main storage of Android is usually `/storage/emulated/0`.
-The home directory of Termux is `/data/data/com.termux/home`, which is abbreviated as `$PREFIX` or `~` in Termux.
+One recommended terminal application for Android is Termux.
+My tutorial for it is available in [Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection).
 4. Go to the directory you moved the exported files to with `cd directory` (assumed `~/shizuku` below) and run `sh rish`.
 5. `~ $` should become `<device>:/ $` (such as `e2q:/ $`) if `sh rish` succeeded.
 Write ADB commands here.
 Note that there is no need to use `adb` or `adb shell` prefixes before commands and that `devices` command gets `/system/bin/sh: devices: inaccessible or not found`.
 6. You can turn WiFi off after ADB is connected.
 The notification of Shizuku may say Paring failed after that, but you can check Shizuku app to check whether there’s a block that reads `Shizuku is running` on the top.
 7. Optionally, create a `.sh` file (`nano ~/shizuku.sh` for example), paste `cd shizuku && sh rish`, save it, and make it executable with `chmod +x shizuku.sh` so that you can run this shortcut to start Shizuku on your terminal afterward.
-8. Note: It is recommended to use Termux’s F-Droid version: <https://f-droid.org/packages/com.termux> and avoid using Google Play version because the latter is depreciated.

 ### Install SystemUI Tuner